-Disassembly of the core IGV actuator parts in the field is not recommended due to the special tools and procedures required.
+Disassembly of the IGV actuator in the field is not recommended due to the special tools and procedures required.
 Under unusual circumstances where disassembly becomes necessary, all work and adjustments should be made by personnel thoroughly trained in the proper procedures and tools.